dataPulverizer/KernelMatrixBenchmark/README.md

 ## Language Benchmarks for Kernel Matrix Calculation
 <img src="https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/benchplot.jpg" width="800">

-The above chart (generated using R's ggplot2 using a [script](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/images/charts.r)) shows the performance benchmark time taken against the number of items `n` for Chapel, D Julia, for nine kernels.
-The chart below shows a repeated benchmark as above when using the `fast-math` switch in each language.
+The above chart (generated using R's ggplot2 using a [script](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/images/charts.r)) shows the performance benchmark time taken on a log scale against the number of items `n` for Chapel, D Julia, for nine kernels.
+The chart below shows a repeated benchmark as above when using the fast math switch in each language.
 <img src="https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/charts/fmbenchplot.jpg" width="800">

 In the case for which fast math is not used, Julia performs better than D and Chapel in all cases, and in cases where fastmath is used, the performance of Julia falls behind Chapel and D in all but the power benchmark.
 Both Chapel and D show very similar performance in all the performance benchmarks.

 It is worth noting that the effect of using fast math is violating IEEE standards, the behaviour of NaNs and infinity, and also violating associativity law due to rounding off errors.
-Most of the time in real world applications fast-math would probably not be used.
+Most of the time in real world applications fast math would probably not be used.
 In addition the mathematics functions used in D were pulled from C's math module made available in the D compiler in its `core.stdc.math` module.
 This was done because the mathematical functions in D's standard library [`std.math`](https://dlang.org/phobos/std_math.html) can be quite slow.
 The math functions used are given [here](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/math.d).
 By way of comparison consider the [mathdemo.d](https://github.com/dataPulverizer/KernelMatrixBenchmark/blob/master/d/mathdemo.d) script comparing the imported C `log` function D's log function from `std.math`:

 ```bash
 $ ldc2 -O --boundscheck=off --ffast-math --mcpu=native mathdemo.d && ./mathdemo